WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

    field is not present in `exchange`'s response headers, then return "invalid".
    If validating integrity
-   using the selected header field requires the client to process records larger than TBD (for example, if the `mi-sha256-draft2` record length is greater than TBD), return "invalid".
+   using the selected header field requires the client to process records larger than 16kB (for example, if the `mi-sha256-draft2` record length is greater than 16kB), return "invalid".
 Clients MUST be able to check the integrity of `payload` using the `MI-Draft2` header field with its `mi-sha256-draft2` content encoding, which are defined equivalently to the `MI` header field and `mi-sha256` content encoding from {{!I-D.thomson-http-mice}}.